Table of contents

 In addition, the social partners are engaged in a variety of skills anticipation exercises to fulfil the information needs of their organisations or their members.
 Understanding which skills are more in demand in the labour market also supports the social partners in adjusting the vocational education and training courses they offer accordingly.

 The dissemination of information on skills anticipation outputs is insufficient as there is no clear dissemination policy.
 However, improvement steps are expected to be taken towards better dissemination, as the Mechanism develops.
 In addition, employers and trade unions are improving online access to the skills information they generate, which informs jobseekers, employers and vocational education and training providers.

 The influence of skills anticipation in Greece remains to be seen through the changes that will potentially take place in the VET system and the higher education system as they reorganise themselves to become more responsive to labour market skills requirements.

-Please cite this document as: Skills Panorama (2017), Skills anticipation in Greece.
-Analytical highlights series.
-Available at http://skillspanorama.cedefop.europa.eu/en/analytical_highlights/skills-anticipation-greece
+Please cite this document as: Cedefop (2017).
+Skills anticipation in Greece.
+Skills Panorama Analytical Highlights. https://skillspanorama.cedefop.europa.eu/en/analytical_highlights/skills-anticipation-greece

 Overview of the Greek approach